jomorlier/mdocourse/README.md

-## PART1:  Optimization basics and structural optimization
+## PART1:  Design Optimization basics and structural optimization

 ****
 SLIDES WITH AUDIO